 Osler Wall Portraits

-The Royal College of Physicians (RCP) owns a diverse collection of 20th century portraits.
-The Osler wall display shows how prominent figures in medicine have chosen to be painted in increasingly modern styles.
+The Royal College of Physicians (RCP) owns a diverse collection of 19th–21st century portraits.
+This selection shows how prominent figures in medicine have chosen to be painted in increasingly modern styles.

 Faces of medicine

-From women presidents and RCP officers, to a king’s physician and a WW1 colonel, the personalities here all contributed to the world of medicine today.
-Their achievements include reducing health inequalities, lobbying for women to become fellows and challenging the gender pay gap.
+From women presidents and RCP officers to a World War II colonel, the personalities here all contributed to the world of medicine today.
+Their achievements include reducing health inequalities, lobbying for women to become fellows, and challenging the gender pay gap.

 Power vs personality

-The RCP is one of very few organisations that still commissions portraits of its presidents – several are on display here.
-In contrast to the earlier portraits in the RCP’s collection, 20th century presidents began to favour individuality over prestige.
-Symbols of authority, status and ceremony are replaced by informal compositions and objects that reveal the sitter’s personality beyond their role as physician: a Nobel Peace Prize winner, an accomplished pianist, a lover of the outdoors.
+The RCP continues to commission portraits of its presidents – several are on display here.
+In contrast to earlier presidential portraits, these later ones often present individuality over prestige.
+Symbols of authority and ceremony are replaced by informal compositions and objects which reveal the sitter’s personality beyond their role as physician: a Nobel Peace Prize winner, an accomplished pianist, a lover of the outdoors and a friend to artists.

 Professor Dame Carol Black